Real structures on complex algebraic varieties with a reductive group action: Introduction

 \section{Introduction}

+All notions appearing in the introduction will be carefully defined in the later sections.
 Let $X$ be a complex algebraic variety.
-We call \emph{real form} of $X$ a real algebraic variety $W$ together with an isomorphism $X \simeq W_{\C}:=W \times_{\Spec(\R)} \Spec(\C)$ of complex algebraic varieties.
+Recall that a real algebraic variety $W$, together with an isomorphism $X \simeq W_{\C} := W \times_{\Spec(\R)} \Spec(\C)$ of complex algebraic varieties, is said to be a \emph{real form} of $X$.
 (Note that for some authors, the definition of real form is slightly different from ours and applies to $W$ instead of $X$; this does not change the Key Problem we will consider, it modifies only its formulation.)
-Determining the real forms of a given complex algebraic variety is a classical problem in algebraic geometry that usually splits into two parts. \begin{problem}[real forms in the classical setting] \ \begin{enumerate} \item Does the complex algebraic variety $X$ admit a real form? \item If yes, then how many are there (up to isomorphism)? \end{enumerate} \end{problem}
+It is a classical problem in algebraic geometry to determine the real forms of a given complex algebraic variety which usually splits into two parts: \begin{problem}[real forms in the classical setting] \ \begin{enumerate} \item Does the complex algebraic variety $X$ admit a real form? \item If ``yes", how to classify them?
+Are there a finite number (up to isomorphism)? \end{enumerate} \end{problem}

 However, in the present article we are mainly interested in algebraic varieties endowed with a reductive group action, and so only real forms with symmetries coming from the group action will be taken into account.
 Let us explain what this means.
-Let $G$ be a complex reductive group, let $F$ be a real algebraic group such that $G \simeq F_\C$ (i.e.~$F$ is a real form of $G$ in the category of algebraic groups), and let now $X$ be a complex algebraic $G$-variety; we call \emph{real $F$-form} of $X$ a real algebraic $F$-variety $W$ together with an isomorphism $X \simeq W_{\C}$ of complex algebraic $G$-varieties.
-In this setting, Problem \ref{prob1} admits the following reformulation. \begin{problem}[real forms in the equivariant setting] \ \begin{enumerate} \item Does the complex algebraic $G$-variety $X$ admit a real $F$-form? \item If yes, then how many are there (up to $F$-equivariant isomorphism)? \end{enumerate} \end{problem}
+Let $G$ be a complex algebraic group, let $F$ be a real algebraic group that is a real form of $G$ (in the category of algebraic groups), and let now $X$ be a complex \emph{$G$-variety} (i.e.~an algebraic variety endowed with a faithful $G$-action).
+A real algebraic $F$-variety $W$ together with an isomorphism $X \simeq W_{\C}$ of complex algebraic $G$-varieties is said to be a real $F$-form of $X$.
+In this setting, Problem \ref{prob1} admits the following reformulation. \begin{problem}[real forms in the equivariant setting] \ \begin{enumerate} \item Does the complex $G$-variety $X$ admit a real $F$-form? \item If ``yes", how to classify them?
+Are there a finite number (up to $F$-equivariant isomorphism)? \end{enumerate} \end{problem}